dataiku/solutions-contrib/README.md

     > commons
     > project

-Commons is a shared library that contains code for the development & production env to work, python usefull functions (dku_utils) and pre-packaged Vue / Quasar components to use in the webapps.
+Commons is a shared library that contains code for the development & production env to work, python useful functions (dku_utils) and pre-packaged Vue / Quasar components to use in the webapps.

-The commons library is versionned using git tags, each project will depend on a certain version of the commons library that can be updated or downgraded.
+The commons library is versioned using git tags, each project will depend on a certain version of the commons library that can be updated or downgraded.

 [bs_project_manager.py](commons/scripts/bs_projects_manager.py) script is provided to help update the commons library of a project, create a new webapp project from the default template or pull an existing project with its corresponding commons library.

 1. **Usage of *bs_projects_manager.py* script**

-Put the script at the root directory where you will clone your webapp porjects and use the [requirements.txt](commons/scripts/requirements.txt) file to install the dependencies needed to run the script.
+Put the script at the root directory where you will clone your webapp projects and use the [requirements.txt](commons/scripts/requirements.txt) file to install the dependencies needed to run the script :

+` pip3 install -r requirements.txt`

 It is advised to use a python virtual environment to run the script, you can either setup up one locally on your projects folder or use conda or pyenv virtualenv to manage your venvs and python versions.